bpi/bhq_translation/README.md

 * optic_flow (Optic Flow)

 ## Exercises requiring sound stimuli
-In addition to the text tranlations, the following exercises also require sound stimuli.
+In addition to the text tranlations, the following exercises require sound stimuli.
 We would like you to work through these exercises in a series of steps.
 Only when one step is fully completed should you move to the next step.
 A step is completed when the exercise it is ready to go live on our production server.

 ###Exercises with easy stimulus sets
 ####Step 1